quicbit-js/qb-standard/readme.md

 apply tools that make a true difference.
 A heavy (complex/large) tool has to bring in that much more benefit to justify the added weight.

-Our hacked-together tools for tracking incremental byte costs are highly manual and not publication worthy at this point.
+Our tools for tracking incremental byte costs are currently somewhat manual and not yet publication-worthy.
 We will update with this information they become more mature.

 ## Style